 Nothing will get rid of your bunion except surgery, however, there are a lot of things you can do conservatively to slow down the progression of your bunion.
+Read our information on conservative treatment.
 If this does not work or help to resolve your symptoms, then it likely is time to discuss surgical options.

 To have surgery or not to have surgery, the best options for treatment of my bunion!

 Not ready for surgery?
 You came to the right place.
 Our office has everything you may need from bunion splints, padding, and other OTC items you may need.

 There are many procedure types for bunions including head, shaft, and base procedures.
 Different procedures have different post-op recovery times that can require weight bearing in a boot and no weight bearing in a cast.
 Depending on the bunion deformity and what your goals are, we work to help you find the right procedure for you.
 Picking the right procedure for you is very important because it can help minimize reoccurrence rates of the bunion coming back in your lifetime, but can also help you make an informed decision on how long it will take you to get back to normal activities that you love to do.
 Our doctor takes into consideration both your lifestyle and goals and compares them to your bunion and other forefoot deformities and makes a plan WITH you.
 Visit our surgery page for more info.